U.S. Route 74: Future

+Western North Carolina

 In Graham County, NCDOT has proposed to relocate US 74 onto a new divided four-lane highway from Robbinsville to Stecoah.
 This new routing will feature controlled at-grade intersections, viaduct and tunnel (at Stecoah Gap).
-At a cost of $383 million, right-of-way acquisition is scheduled to begin in 2014 and construction to begin in 2016; however, this is subject to reprioritization.
+At a cost of $383 million, right-of-way acquisition is scheduled to begin in 2014 and construction is scheduled to begin in 2016; however, this is subject to reprioritization.
 The project is part of an overall project to bypass the current routing through the Nantahala Gorge, where bottlenecks are common along the two-lane highway through protected valley area within the Nantahala National Forest.
 The overall project, from Andrews to Almond, would complete a four-lane expressway from Cherokee County to Asheville.